 120,000 workers and 55,000 employers are expected to benefit from the scheme which will cost approximately $160 million.

-The introduction of the new measures and the improvements of the existing schemes will provide businesses with support of over $1.4 billion over the next year.
+The introduction of the new measures and the improvements of the existing schemes in the Budget will provide businesses with support of over $1.4 billion over the next year.